riscv-software-src/riscof/docs/source/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 * Ensure that the module is named as *riscof_\*model_name\*.py* and the class is named as *model_name*.
 * The class is a subclass of the *pluginTemplate* class present in *riscof.pluginTemplate*.
-* The path where the file exists is present on the *PYTHONPATH*.

 .. code-block:: python